Practical Cache Coherence¶

-- The textbooks tough us the basic concept of MESI.
-And realizations like snoop and directory.
-But what usually missing is the implementation details when it comes to: 1) conflicts, 2) no single shared bus.
+The textbooks tough us the basic concept of MESI.
+And specific algorithms like snoop and directory.
+What usually missing is the implementation details when it comes to: 1) how to solve conflicts, 2) what if there is no single shared bus.

-- For example, the MESIF is the cache coherence protocol used by Intel.
-When a read is made to an invalid line, the corresponding cache will perform a cache read transaction to read the data from either other caches or memory.
-This transaction consists multiple steps such as: send requests, collect responses, send ACKs.
+For example, Intel uses the MESIF cache coherence protocol.
+In their implementation, when a core made a read to an invalid line, the corresponding cache will perform a cache read transaction to get the data from either other caches or memory.
+This transaction consists of multiple steps, such as: send requests, collect responses, and finally send ACKs.

 implementations even more complex.
 Those instructions include